petsam/grub-theme-creator/README.md

 3. Distribution icons/images are treated as a group/set, so the used value is the folder name that includes the set.
 For example `pg-square`.
 The `prettygrub` set is provided as a sample of how the images are converted, when used in TopMenu (workaround to present distro icons in a "hidden" secondary menu).

+4. You may understand more about the script logic by studying the default `*.conf` files, the bash script and by using it, of course.

 ## COMMAND_LINE USAGE - HELP
 ```